History and Theories of Socialism

 A.

-Chancellor of England who was executed for opposing the
+of England who was executed for opposing the plan of Henry

-plan of Henry VIII to separate from the Catholic Church
+VIII to separate from the Catholic Church and declare

-and declare himself the head of the Church of England,
+himself the head of the Church of England, allowing him to

-prisoners of war was allowed, but slaves were
+was allowed, but slaves were periodically released for

 B.